ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-`MonadTell` is for writing to the journal and `MonadListen` is to recover it.
-The `WriterT` implementation is

 `MonadTell` digunakan untuk menulis pada jurnal sedangkan `MonadListen` digunakan
 untuk memperoleh nilai yang sudah ditulis.
 Implementasi dari `WriterT` adalah
 sebagai berikut